hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 visible: 0
 ---
-There is (still) a lot of industry hype surrounding microservices, and along with the hype, there is no shortage of shiny tools and frameworks (think Kubernetes, AWS ECS, Istio, Envoy, Dropwizard, Spring Boot, ...) that tempt development teams towards building microservices.
+There is (still) a lot of industry hype surrounding microservices, and along with the hype, there is no shortage of shiny tools and frameworks (Kubernetes, AWS ECS, Istio, Envoy, Dropwizard, Spring Boot, ...) that tempt development teams towards building microservices.

-While I do believe the benefits of a microservices architecture can be real, the reality is the cost associated with implementing and supporting the architecture is usually very high.
+While I do believe the benefits of a microservices architecture can be real, the reality is that the engineering costs associated with implementing and supporting the architecture are usually very high.
 Because of this cost, I am skeptical that the majority of development teams will ever see a return on the investment that is required to build out a fully fledged microservices architecture.

 Further to this, I think microservices can often serve as a major distraction for development teams, causing them to focus their efforts on building out